Best Fantasy and

 power, and timelessness.

-and some, if any, notable exceptions to the rule.
+and some notable exceptions to the rule.
 While ranking the films, I am simultaneously thinking about

 fantasy before quality and quality before fantasy.